Roger Aston: At the Scottish court

 In May 1580 twenty five gentlemen were appointed as "pensioners to attend the King's Majesty at all times on his riding and passing to the fields".
 The riding entourage included Aston with, Captain James Stewart, Captain Crawford, Walter Stewart of Blantyre, the Master of Cathcart, John Carmichael, James Anstruther, Patrick Hume of Polwarth, and John Stewart of Baldynneis.

 In July 1582 Aston was sent to Antwerp with a Scottish diplomat.
 They were to bring back Colonel William Stewart of Houston.
 Aston wrote to the Earl of Leicester describing his mission, the state of Scotland, and reporting the surrender of the town of "Houdencke", meaning Oudenaarde, whose garrison was allowed to retire with ensigns displayed.

 The diplomat and intriguer Archibald Douglas held a longstanding grudge against Aston based on an incident in 1583.
 James VI had given Francis Walsingham a ring but Walsingham discovered the stone was worthless.
 He gave the ring to Aston to return it to Scotland but Aston later claimed it was stolen from him.

 Babington Plot

 In September 1586 Aston carried King James's congratulations to Elizabeth on the discovery of the Babington Plot.
 In December 1586 he rode again to London with Robert Melville and the Master of Gray who were sent as ambassadors to plead for the life of Mary, Queen of Scots.
-He received £4,000 from Queen Elizabeth for James VI, the payment of an annuity or subsidy.
+He received £4,000 from Queen Elizabeth I for James VI, the payment of an annuity or subsidy.

 Aston brought the news of Mary's death to James VI in February 1587.
 Archibald Douglas had advised William Davison to delay sending Aston to Edinburgh with the bad news, which could affect and diminish Aston's standing with the king, and so his utility to English service.
 However, Aston's reputation did not suffer.